Often there will be a relationship of the following kind between two keys F and N. We present two alternative descriptions:

 A gate key is a start or resume key.
 Gates are used to address messages to domains.

 A Segmode key is a segment, node, fetch or sense key.
-Segmode keys will serve to provide access to a segment defined by the designated node.
+In a memory defining context a segmode keys will serve to provide access to the segment defined by the designated node.

 A memory key is a segmode key or a page key.
 Memory keys serve to define storage.